-Posted in 12-Step Groups, Adjunctive therapy, Alcohol, Alcoholics Anon, Alcoholism, Brief-TSF, Loss of control, Recovery, Relapse prevention, Spirituality, Stages of Change and tagged affiliation, behavioral, cognitive, dependent, depression, dual disorder, substance, treatment.
+Posted in 12-Step Groups, Adjunctive therapy, Alcoholics Anon, Alcoholism, Brief Intervention, Narcotics Anon, Recovery, Relapse prevention, Research and tagged nurses.
 Use this permalink for a bookmark.

-Posted in 12-Step Groups, Adjunctive therapy, Alcohol, Alcoholics Anon, Alcoholism, Assessment, Brief-TSF, Contrast to other models, Disease of addiction, Mutual-help, Recovery, Relapse prevention, Research, Self-help and tagged Alcoholics Anonymous Affiliation Scale, Severity of Alcohol Dependence Questionnaire, sponsor, sponsoree.
+Posted in Alcohol, Alcoholics Anon, Alcoholism, Contrast to other models, Recovery, Relapse prevention, Research, Spirituality, Stages of Change and tagged Addiction, clinical, cultural, physiology, psychiatry, psychology, Theory, twelve-step.
 Use this permalink for a bookmark.

-Posted in Alcohol, Alcoholism, Co-dependency, Disease of addiction, Drugs, Men, Recovery, Relapse prevention, Relationships, Self-help, Training, TSF and tagged bad habit, therapist.
+Posted in 12-Step Groups, Addiction, Alcoholism, Contrast to other models, Mutual-help, Recovery, Relapse prevention, Research, Self-help, Stages of Change, TSF and tagged 12-step facilitation, chemical dependency, helping, hospital, peer, treatment.
 Use this permalink for a bookmark.

 Twelve-Step and Mutual-Help Programs for Addictive Disorders This important statement was made after an extensive review of outcomes research on addiction treatment.
 It reflects the conclusions of recent scientific reviews that alcohol and other drug addictions are chronic, relapsing diseases of the brain.
 The Minnesota Model, which throughout the 1980s featured 28 days of intensive …∞